xen-project/xen/docs/misc/xen-command-line.markdown

 Irrespective of Xen's setting, the feature is virtualised for HVM guests to use.
 By default, Xen will enable this mitigation on hardware believed to be vulnerable to L1TF.

+On hardware supporting SRBDS_CTRL, the `srb-lock=` option can be used to force or prevent Xen from protect the Special Register Buffer from leaking stale data.
+By default, Xen will enable this mitigation, except on parts where MDS is fixed and TAA is fixed/mitigated (in which case, there is believed to be no way for an attacker to obtain the stale data).

 ### sync\_console
 > `= <boolean>`